As bloggers go, we’re always trying to get more things done.

 - Content Keywords.

 How will Webmaster Tools help you increase productivity?
-GWT will help you identify any problems you may have with your site so that you can fix those problems before its tool late.
+GWT will help you identify any problems you may have with your site that can affect it’s performance in the search engines, so that you can fix those problems in a timely fashion.

 #10 Evernote (Desktop and App)

-Evernote is a great productivity app for keeping everything organized with your blogging tasks, from writing content, doing research for your next blog post, to making to-do lists.
-Click here to try Evernote.
+Evernote is a great productivity app for keeping everything organized with your blogging tasks, from writing content, doing topic research for your next blog post, to creating to-do lists.

 #11 Hemmingway (App)